linagora/tmail-lsc/README.md

 The destination attributes for the LSC aliases connector are named `firstname` and `surname`.

+For the domain synchronization, you can specify the wished domain list to be synchronized by specify the dedicated ENV variable with key `DOMAIN_LIST_TO_SYNCHRONIZE` and DELIMITER `,`.
+The synchronization for other domain contacts will be ignored (no create, update, delete operation).
+For example: `DOMAIN_LIST_TO_SYNCHRONIZE=james.org,linagora.com`.

+If you omit this environment variable setting, all domains contact will be synchronized from LDAP.

 ### Address Mappings Synchronization

 For example, it can be used to synchronize the address mappings stored in the LDAP server to the TMail Server(s) of a TMail deployment.